How to Stain Hardwood Floors Darker (Without Sanding)?

 Wood stain isn’t a protective finish and won’t protect the floor from water, moisture, or other damage.
 So, you must seal the finish to increase its durability and protect the boards.

-To seal wood stains, use polyurethane or gel stain.
-Apply 2-3 coats of sealant over the finish and don’t use the floor until the final coating fully dries (cures).
+To seal a wood stain finish, apply two (2) polyurethane or gel stain coats and don’t use the floor until the final coating fully dries (cures).
+The sealer forms a moisture-resistant layer (barrier) over the floors and protects them from water, scratches, and other elements.

-Which Type of Stain To Use Over an Existing Floor Finish?
+Which Wood Stain Type Can You Use Over an Existing Floor Finish?

 How Long Does Wood Stain Last Over Hardwood Floors?

-On average, wood stain lasts about 4 years over hardwood floors before the finish starts to peel and blister off.
-Wood stain will last longer if you add a protective sealant over it.
+Sealed wood stain lasts around 5 years over hardwood floors before the finish starts to peel and blister off.
+Unsealed wood stain doesn’t last more than 6 months over a floor surface.

 How Much Does it Cost To Refinish Hardwood Floors?